 We here at Camp Hollywood are proud of our beloved Lindy Hop scene and how welcoming and inclusive it is.
 We want our attendees to have a fun, exciting, and inspiring experience and return for many more years to come.
 We are dedicated to making sure our guests feel safe and accepted, no matter their gender, age, sexual orientation, disability, size, appearance, race or religion.
-In order to ensure this positive atmosphere, we are implementing the following anti-harassment policy:
+In order to ensure this positive atmosphere, we are implementing the following declaration of safe space and anti-harassment policy:

 No forms of harassment will be tolerated, which can include offensive verbal comments, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of workshops or other events, inappropriate physical contact, and unwelcome sexual attention, whether in person or online.
 Anyone engaging in this type of behavior will be warned and/or ejected from the event without a refund at the organizer’s discretion.